uboslinux/ubos-docs/sphinx/glossary.rst

       product that kept data local and allowed the owner to modify it at will would be part of the Indie IoT.

+   Letsencrypt
+      A new certificate authority that provides free SSL/TLS certificates accepted by most browsers.
+See `<https://letsencrypt.org/>`_.

    Multicast DNS (mDNS)
       The `multicast DNS system <https://en.wikipedia.org/wiki/Multicast_DNS>`_ allows
       users to use certain human-friendly hostnames (like ``ubos-pc.local``) on local-area